tech-damodar/damodarswami-MERN-Stack-coding-challenge/README.md

 - Use Postman or any API testing tool to test the backend endpoints.

 If you encounter issues, feel free to contact me for support!

----

-Let me know if you'd like me to refine or add more details to the instructions!